pavitsingh87/ECommProjectGroup2/documentation/README.md

                     - modified_at TIMESTAMP
                     - deleted_at TIMESTAMP

-**Normalization/Denormalization Considerations:**

-- Normalization Choice:

-      - The database leans towards normalization to maintain data

-  integrity, reduce redundancy, and facilitate efficient updates. - Normalized structures support scalability and make it easier to manage and update data without inconsistencies.

-**Denormalization for Performance:**

-- Some degree of denormalization may be considered for performance optimization in certain scenarios, such as generating complex reports or improving query speed.
-- Materialized views or caching mechanisms can be implemented for specific use cases without compromising the overall normalized structure.

-**Balancing Read and Write Operations:**

-- The design aims for a balance between read and write operations, ensuring that common queries for product information, user details, and order history are efficient, while still allowing for straightforward updates and inserts.

 By following normalization principles, the database for the Hockey Shockey e-commerce website is designed to provide a solid foundation for data integrity, scalability, and efficient data retrieval.
 The